folkertdev/one-true-path-experiment/README.md

 # One True Path

-A general-purpose library for working with paths.
+A general-purpose library for working with curves and paths.

-The primary aim at the moment is SVG paths, but the types and functions in this package can also be used for animations or other graphics backends (webgl, canvas).
+The primary aim is SVG paths, but the types and functions in this package can also be used for animations or other graphics backends (webgl, canvas).

+Additionally, this package is meant to serve as an interchange format between packages.

 ## Core Concepts